-Most women who have ectopic pregnancies go on to have a future, healthy pregnancy.
+Many women who have an ectopic pregnancy go on to have a future, healthy pregnancy.
 The female body normally has two fallopian tubes.
-If one is damaged or removed, an egg can be fertilized in the other tube before entering the uterus.
+If one is damaged or removed, an egg may join with a sperm in the other tube and then travel to the uterus.

-If both fallopian tubes were injured or removed, in vitro fertilization might be an option.
+If both fallopian tubes have been injured or removed, in vitro fertilization (IVF) might still be an option.
 With this procedure, mature eggs are fertilized in a lab and then implanted into the uterus.

 Preparing for your appointment

 Seek emergency medical help if you develop any signs or symptoms of an ectopic pregnancy, including: